-In B2B the seller may have pre-approved a business customer and given them a credit limit, allowing the customers' employees to place orders up to that limit.
+In B2B ecommerce the seller may have pre-approved a business customer and given them a credit limit, allowing that customer's employees to place orders up to that limit.
 The customer then receives an invoice from the seller detailing how much is owed, with a check or funds transfer payment typically being expected within 30 days.

 Authorizing B2B customers